neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Validation.rst

 * it is transformed to an object using Property Mapping
 * this object is validated using the base validators
-* if there is a property mapping or validation error, the last page (which usually contains an edit-form) is re-displayed, an error message is shown and the erroreous field is highlighted.
+* if there is a property mapping or validation error, the last page (which usually contains an edit-form) is re-displayed, an error message is shown and the erroneous field is highlighted.

 .. tip::